This chopped Greek salad is easy to make, loaded with healthy ingredients, and keeps well in the fridge. Great for quick lunches and potlucks.

 The salad can be refrigerated in a covered container for 3 to 4 days.
 Stir before serving.

 - 1 greenhouse cucumber or 3 pickle-sized cucumbers, cut into bite-sized pieces (see note)

 - 1 pint grape tomatoes, halved

-- 1 can (15 oz.) garbanzo beans or great northern beans, drained and rinsed
+- 1 can (15 oz.) garbanzo or great northern beans, rinsed and drained

 - 3 tablespoons red wine vinegar